mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

 }
 ```
 ### Leaf
-Then we need to define our leaf object, which is the simplest unit, which does not hold children.
+Next, we define our leaf object, which is the simplest unit and does not hold children.
 In our example, this is `File`.
 ```java
 final class File implements StorageEntity {